-Because everyone in the village knew how close Jacob Wexler and his family were with the Weglowski family, it was too dangerous for Mira and Chana to stay with Helena and her family permanently.
+Because everyone in the village knew how close Jacob Wexler and his family were with the Weglowski family, it was too dangerous for Mira and Chana to stay with the Weglowski family permanently.
 Mira and Chana would go back and forth between hiding in the nearby woods and the Weglowski farm; they would often sleep in pits on the farm.
-When Mira and Chana were hiding in the woods or in the pits, Helena and her brother, Stanislaw, would bring food to Mira and Chana.
-This is how Mira and Chana lived for two years – going back and forth between the woods and Helena’s home.
+When Mira and Chana were hiding in the woods or in the pits, Helena and Stanislaw would bring food to Mira and Chana.
+This is how Mira and Chana lived for two years – going back and forth between the woods and the Weglowski home.

 Florian, Maria and their children, Helena, Leonia, and Stanislaw, put their lives in jeopardy every day.
-Everyone knew if the Germans discovered they were helping Jews, Helena and her family would be killed along with Mira and Chana.
+Everyone knew if the Germans discovered they were helping Jews, the Weglowski family would be killed along with Mira and Chana.
 The Weglowski family also helped Mira’s young cousins, Sam and Sylvia Weinstein, whose parents were killed in the liquidation of the Ludwipol ghetto.
-Sam and Sylvia escaped from the Ludwipol ghetto and sought out Helena and her family.
+Sam and Sylvia escaped from the Ludwipol ghetto and sought out the Weglowski family.
 Although Sam and Sylvia stayed in a number of places, they spent most of their time in hiding with Florian’s brother.

 After the war, Chana and Mira went to Brazil.
 Joseph and his wife, along with Sam and Sylvia, went to Canada.
 The Russians forced the Weglowski family to leave their home in Stara Huta.

-Maria and Florian Weglowski died years ago.
+Maria, Florian, and Leonia Weglowski died years ago.
 Stanislaw Weglowski passed away on November 23, 2020.
 Helena is in her 90s and lives in Ilawa, Poland.

 The JFR reunited Helena with Mira at its annual dinner on December, 1, 2014.
 The documentary retelling their story can be viewed here.